 Steely Dan’s 1975 fourth album, “Katy Lied”, is a perfect example of a “sleeper”, but it’s not simply the passage of time that obscures its many-faceted brilliance.
 Here are Donald Fagen & the late Walter Becker interviewed.

-In memoriam : the echoes In the Studio of Neil Peart of Rush, Walter Becker of Steely Dan, Ric Ocasek of The Cars, Paul Barrere of Little Feat, plus David Bowie, Glenn Frey, Chris Squire, Chris Cornell.
-Hour one of three.
+In memoriam : the echoes In the Studio of Neil Peart of Rush, Walter Becker of Steely Dan, Ric Ocasek of The Cars, Paul Barrere of Little Feat, plus David Bowie, Glenn Frey, Chris Squire & Alan White of YES, Chris Cornell.
+Part two.

 The tributes and testaments started even before official word was issued that Aretha Franklin had passed away.
 Knowing that I have interviewed so many of the greatest musicians of the last half century, more than one news outlet contacted me looking for a possible recorded interview that they could excerpt, but I never had the […]